blurrycontour/zuul-gerrit/doc/source/reference/drivers/gitlab.rst

       A boolean value (``true`` or ``false``) that indicates whether the Merge Request must be approved or not in order to be enqueued.

+   .. attr:: label

+      A string or list of strings, each representing a label name which should be added to the merge request.

-   .. attr:: labels
+   .. attr:: unlabel

-      if present, the list of labels a Merge Request must have.
+      A string or list of strings, each representing a label name which should be removed from the merge request.

 Reference pipelines configuration